Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 3D Printer Module – Conclusion

-Beginner friendly, good for various projects.
-There is definitely space for improvement.
-I would like to see some more tuning live options, like Fan Speed and Filament Flow Rate, for example.
+It is beginner-friendly and good for various projects.
+However, there is definitely room for improvement.
+I would like to see some more tuning live options, like Fan Speed and Filament Flow Rate.

 – Cooling.
 I need more time to get the feel of the cooling system to prevent the warping issues.

 – Pause and Print Later Option.
 For the big and long projects, I need a functional pause and print in the morning option.
 The thing is, if extra cooling is necessary, I cannot keep the enclosure doors shut.
-I tested to Unplug and Resume printing option – worked well.
+I tested the Unplug and Resume printing option – and it worked well.
 But we have to keep in mind the bed adhesion issue as the bed will get cold and may pop up the print.
 The solution may lie in a raft or glue.
-More on the forum.

 Laser Engraving & Cutting Mode and Module Review

-Laser cutting and engraving performance is definitely one of the strongest sides of Snapmaker 2.0 A350T.
+Laser cutting and engraving performance is definitely one of Snapmaker 2.0 A350T’s strongest points.
 The Luban software gets it right without the need for sophisticated software, at least in my experience so far.
-The work area is a space of 320 mm wide and 350 mm long.
+The work area is 320 mm wide and 350 mm long.

 Snapmaker 2.0 A350T Laser Mode and Makes